 Alternative Methods to Buy Tether (USDT)

 There are a few ways to buy Tether using a credit or debit card, and your option of choice typically depends on your jurisdiction or credit card provider.
-There are 2 main ways to buy Tether (USDT) using a credit/debit card: Buy Bitcoin on Binance using a credit card and then exchange that Bitcoin for Tether, or link a credit card to Changelly and then use the card to purchase Tether directly after inputting your Tether wallet.
+There are 2 main ways to buy Tether (USDT) using a credit/debit card: Buy Bitcoin with a credit card on Binance using a credit card and then exchange that Bitcoin for Tether, or link a credit card to Changelly and then use the card to purchase Tether directly after inputting your Tether wallet.

 In the case of choosing Binance or Changelly, it’s important to note that a Binance credit card link is enabled by a third party provider Simplex while Changelly only supports VISA cards.
 This makes buying Tether with a credit card on Binance a bit more global, while Changelly is concentrated only to specific providers.
 Also, Binance does not require verification in order to use a credit card (Within limits), while Changelly does require verification for usage.